yangwu91/r2g.alpha/README.md

 conda install -c bioconda trinity=2.8.5 numpy samtools=1.10
 ```

-The Trinity **Version 2.8.5** has been fully tested, and theoretically, the later versions should work too.
+The compatibility of Trinity **Version 2.8.5** with r2g has been fully tested, and theoretically, the later versions should work too.

 ##### 3. Google Chrome web browser with ChromeDriver